Skip to content

 sinchClient.start()

-When starting the client (sinchClient.start()) the client will ask for a token via SinchClientListener.onCredentialsRequired().
-See section Authentication & Authorization for the details.
+When starting the client (sinchClient.start()), the client asks for a token via SinchClientListener.onCredentialsRequired().
+See Authentication & Authorization for details.

-All listener callbacks emitted from the Sinch SDK are invoked on the same thread that the call to SinchClientBuilder.build is made on.
-If the invoking thread is not the main-thread, it needs to have an associated Looper.
+All listener callbacks emitted by the Sinch SDK are invoked on the same thread that SinchClientBuilder.build is called on.
+If that thread is not the main thread, it must have an associated Looper.

 Authorizing the Client / User

-The sample applications included in the Sinch SDK includes a class JWT that describes how to create the JWT and sign it with the Application Secret.
+The sample applications included in the Sinch SDK include a class JWT that shows how to create the JWT and sign it with the Application Secret.

 class MySinchClientListener: SinchClientListener() {